 Organic Burdock Root

 Organic Burdock Root is most well-known as a medicinal herb, but it can also make a nice stand alone loose leaf herbal tea.
-Or it can be blended with other ingredients to make your own herbal tea concoction (like our Organic Roots & Fruits herbal tea).
+Or it can be blended with other ingredients to make your own herbal tea concoction.
 In Japan, burdock is grown as a vegetable and the root is consumed similar to carrots in the USA.
 Our organic dried burdock root has the color of yucca root and brews up a clear, light yellow liquor with a slight milk-like aroma.
 Naturally caffeine-free, the brew has a thick, smooth mouthfeel that is light and sweetens as it cools.
 It delivers a subtle drinking experience that, surprisingly, does not remind of a root!
 Grown right here in the USA, we are delighted to add this item to our growing list of domestically-sourced products.

 Ingredients: organic USA burdock root